NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 ### Contributing guidelines

-Following rules are desired to be respected:
+The following rules are desired to be respected:

 * Python libraries are called from `python-packages.nix` and packaged with `buildPythonPackage`.
 The expression of a library should be in `pkgs/development/python-modules/<name>/default.nix`.
-* Libraries in `pkgs/top-level/python-packages.nix` are sorted
-  alphanumerically to avoid merge conflicts and ease locating attributes.
 * Python applications live outside of `python-packages.nix` and are packaged with `buildPythonApplication`.
 * Make sure libraries build for all Python interpreters.